Netkum-AG/telsearch_integration/README.md

 ### Lookup + contact save mode
-Define the following additional variables in WMS > Dialplan > General Settings > Dialplan Variables:
+Define the following additional variables in Dialplan Variables:
 - TELSEARCH_PHONEBOOK / name of the phone book where to save the contacts.
 It will be created if non-existing.